 The way birds produce their sounds is not quite the same as us humans and other mammals.
 They don’t produce their sound in the larynx part of the throat but lower down, at the point where the two bronchi branch off into the two lungs.
 Here the walls are made of flexible membranes for a short distance, and these vibrate as air passes over them.
 In this area, known as the syrinx, muscles can tense-up or relax the membranes enabling a variety of sounds to be produced.
 With the advantage of two sets of vibrating membranes, one in each bronchial tube, it is possible for a bird to produce two sounds simultaneously – they have the edge on us there.

-The arrival of Spring, with its warmer weather and longer days, bring out the best of birdsong – whether to declare ownership of a territorial patch or to proclaim readiness for mating.
+The arrival of Spring, with its warmer weather and longer days, brings out the best of birdsong – whether to declare ownership of a territorial patch or to proclaim readiness for mating.
 But how did the migrating birds manage to find their way back to their breeding grounds after wintering in warmer regions.
 And how do they manage to stay aloft for so long while doing so?

 Evolution has ensured that bird anatomy is well adapted for flight.
 Wings are shaped like aerofoils to maximise lift as air streams over them and bones are hollow to minimise their weight.
 Flapping the wings produces both an upward force that counters gravity and a forward thrust to move them ahead.
 When conditions are right air currents move upwards; warm air at the Earth’s surface is lighter than cooler air above, so rises, taking the lonely hunter with it.
 These thermal currents enable birds to soar and glide, much as paragliders do near cliff edges.